Date(s) - May 6, 2019 - July 28, 2019

 Regular Fee: $549 (Cdn)

-Detailed course information, textbook requirements and Online Registration form can be found through our Upcoming Courses and Events Page
+Detailed course information, textbook requirements and Online Registration form can be found on our registration page

 There are no international student fees and we welcome students from around the world.